 - Jot down the first things that come to mind when asked this question: Who are you?
-Go beyond your name and job title and delve into your history and heritage, personality and beliefs and the factors that made you the person you are today.
+Go beyond your name and job title and delve into your history and heritage, personality and beliefs and the factors that make you the person you are today.

 Look at your responses and highlight the answers that trigger the most significant reactions.
 These are the stories and themes you may want to incorporate into your jewellery.

 Step 2: Find your style

 Think of how you dress, your hobbies and your lifestyle.
 Do you like rustic designs or clean, geometric forms?
 Are you glam, a tomboy or all about the bling?
 Would you consider yourself traditional, or do you like to push the boundaries?